Covid 19 coronavirus: Jacinda Ardern's big call tomorrow - ready for alert level 2?

 "The chains of transmission can persist for some time, and there seem to be a small percentage of people who don't seem to develop symptoms at all and can still be infectious."

-Hendy said the long tail of the virus also meant that a new outbreak from the level 3 period may still be yet to emerge.
+Hendy said the long tail of the virus also meant a new outbreak from the level 3 period might still emerge.

 For example, an asymptomatic but infectious person could have passed the virus to another person clustered in the queue at BurgerFuel last week, who could have then passed it on further without feeling any symptoms for several days.